Scientific Project Manager II

 - Prepare meeting summaries

 - Lead oral presentations and meetings with internal and external stakeholders

 - Conduct statistical analyses

 - Report research data, including presentations and/or scientific publications

 - Maintain a knowledge of the most recent literature and scientific presentations relevant to projects

-- Two (2) years progressively responsible experience in program/project management.
+- A minimum of two (2) years progressively responsible experience in program/project management.
 Progressively responsible experience must demonstrate increased independence and overall responsibility for more complex projects at a program/directorate level

 - Experience with scientific technical writing and documentation

 - Experience with budgeting, cost estimates, and financial projections